 Caregiving can be challenging and isolating.
 You can find support from these resources, which cover everything from healthcare to housing to financial help.

 This guide is an important starting point for Rhode Island caregivers.
 You’ll find tips and resources for getting the support you need, being an advocate for your loved one, qualifying for financial help, finding housing and day programs, creating legal documents, and more.

-Rhode Island Division of Elderly Affairs
+Rhode Island Office of Healthy Aging

 Rhode Island Department of Human Services

 This site offers information on services for families, adults, children, seniors, individuals with disabilities, and veterans, including food assistance, cash assistance, child care assistance, and Medicaid.

 With this insurance, qualified Rhode Island workers can receive up to four weeks of wage replacement benefits to take time from work to care for a seriously ill child, spouse, domestic partner, parent, parent-in-law, or grandparent.

 This program helps give Rhode Island unpaid caregivers a break—and may also provide financial assistance for that break—while their loved one receives care from qualified individuals.